makrai/notes/khosla18-Aff2Vec-affect-enriched-vec.md

 # 6 Results

-* compared against the vanilla word embeddings, embeddings with counterfitting, and embeddings with retrofitting.Table 4 summarizes the results of the
+* compared against the vanilla word embeddings, embeddings with counterfitting, and embeddings with retrofitting.
+Table 4 summarizes the results
 * Intrinsic word–similarity tasks.
 For the pre–trained word embeddings,
   * Amongst AffectAPPEND and Affect-STRENGTH, Affect-APPEND out performs the rest in most cases for GloVe and Word2vec